Key Highlights

 This information is very useful for making strong intervention plans.
 For example, if the data shows that a child shows a certain behavior during a special activity, the therapist could change the treatment plan.
 They might use new teaching methods or change the setting to reduce triggers.

 Moreover, whole interval recording gives therapists exact measurements of how long a behavior lasts.
 This helps them see both how often a behavior happens and how long it continues.
-This clear understanding is important for checking how well interventions work and setting the right treatment goals.
+This clear understanding is important for checking how well interventions work and setting the right treatment goals — and for showing you, in your next progress meeting, exactly where your child stands.

 Preparing for Effective Whole Interval Recording Sessions